-In 2017, the Freedom Fund aims to launch a new hotspot focused on reducing the number of Myanmar women and girls trafficked into China for forced marriage and child bearing.
-We are currently fundraising for this program.
+The Freedom Fund is launching a new hotspot focused on reducing the number of Myanmar women and girls trafficked into China for forced marriage and childbearing.

 Child and forced marriage of Myanmar girls and women to Chinese men is a significant problem that has largely gone unreported and unfunded.
 China’s one-child policy and the corresponding shortage of Chinese women of reproductive age has led to a “marriage squeeze”.
 By 2025-2030, an estimated 22 to 30 million Chinese men will be unable to find women to marry.
 One consequence of the marriage squeeze is that girls and women from Myanmar have been forced to marry Chinese men, forced to bear children and pushed into domestic servitude.